Houston, we have a problem…

 The news headlines are often daunting.
 Even if you try, it’s impossible to fully escape it.
 The evening news, phone alerts, and social media continue to feed us turbulent daily news.

-Instead of succumbing to the negativity and chaos around us, I suggest we all try to reclaim our own power and be the change we want to see in the world.
+Instead of succumbing to the negativity and chaos around us, reclaim your own power and be the change you want to see in the world.

 When you can’t find the sunshine, be the sunshine.